'Secret Garden Entrance' by Marie-Anne Nivouliès de Pierrefort (1902)

 We encourage BIA shoppers to view vintage items in person when possible.
 Please contact us if you would like to view an item before purchase.
 Our private showroom is located in London, SE16, near Canada Water underground station.
 In the case of high value items, BIA may be able to convey the item to your home to facilitate a viewing in your own space.
 This applies to London post codes only.

 'Secret Garden Entrance', oil on canvas (1902) depicting an approach to a secret Mediterranean garden in the South of France.
 The artist leads the viewer over the narrow path to the walled entrance with a hope of getting a glimpse of what lies on the other side.
 The garden is so luxuriant one can smell the flora and even perhaps, a whiff of the Mediterranean itself just beyond the wall.
 Given its age, the painting is in good vintage condition showing some minor cracking and a very small tear only visible on close inspection of the foliage.
 Signed: 'Marie Nibouliès 1902' (also known as Marie-Anne Nivouliès de Pierrefort (1879 - 1968).
 Newly framed.
+A short video clip of this work may be provided upon request.

 About the Artist: Although she was a direct descendant of the counts of de Pierrefort, Marie de Nivouliès de Pierrefort's family was very poor.
 In spite of the poverty, Pierrefort attended a Catholic school run by nuns, obtaining a scholarship from the School of Fine Arts of Paris.
 While still a student, she attended workshops of great Impressionist masters such as Pierre Auguste Renoir (1841-1919) and Pierre Bonnard (1867-1947).
 In 1910 she won a travel award from the school and traveled to Tunisia where she painted several Mediterranean landscapes.